mliakos/my-blog-netlify/content/posts/real-time-app-using-react-redux-tailwind-css-firebase-part-2.md

 > * "I have to add a lot of packages to get Redux to do anything useful"
 > * "Redux requires too much boilerplate code"

 The reason we are not going to use **Redux Toolkit**, or any other similar package is simply because **getting to know the intricacies** of the tools you use to build important parts of your application - and state management is one of them - is of paramount importance.
 I'm not talking about learning the internals of *webpack* here, but knowing how to setup and develop a vanilla Redux project before using various abstractions and templates, IMHO, is a must.
-Furthermore, you won't be able to **understand the core Redux concepts** (or [Flux ](https://medium.com/@sidathasiri/flux-and-redux-f6c9560997d7)architecture, in general) without getting your hands dirty at a "lower level".
+Furthermore, you won't be able to **understand the core Redux concepts** (or [Flux](https://medium.com/@sidathasiri/flux-and-redux-f6c9560997d7) fComposearchitecture, in general) without getting your hands dirty at a "lower level".

 ## Configuring the store